Few-shot Image Generation via Masked Discrimination: Approach

 \section{Approach}

 Few-shot image generation aims to achieve high quality and great diversity generation with a few real samples utilizing the source GAN model, which consists of the source generator $G_s$ and source discriminator $D_s$.
-Adapted GANs directly fine-tuned on limited data overfit seriously and tend to replicate a few real samples since the target discriminator $D_t$ can remember all of them within a number of iterations.
+However, adapted GANs directly fine-tuned on limited data overfit seriously and tend to replicate real samples since the target discriminator $D_t$ can remember all of them.

 The proposed approach focuses on adjusting the optimization target of adapted GANs by regulating the target discriminator $D_{t}$.
-We follow CDC \cite{ojha2021few-shot-gan} to add patch-level discrimination which calculates adversarial loss using certain intermediate features of the target discriminator $D_{t}$.
+We follow prior works \cite{ojha2021few-shot-gan} to add patch-level discrimination, which calculates adversarial loss using certain intermediate features of the target discriminator $D_{t}$.
 The full target discriminator $D_{t}$ is used for input noises sampled from a subset of the latent space $Z_{sub}$ and the patch-level discrimination is applied to the whole latent space.
-More details of the patch-level discrimination are illustrated in Appendix \ref{appendixa}.
+More details of the patch-level discrimination are added in Appendix \ref{appendixa}.

-The main contribution of our approach is to propose masked discrimination, aiming to achieve greater diversity.
+The main contribution of our approach is to propose masked discrimination, which further relieves the overfitting of discriminators.
 More specifically, we propose to apply random masks to features extracted by the target discriminator $D_{t}$.
 The target discriminator $D_{t}$ is encouraged to judge more diverse images sharing partially common features with training samples as realistic for greater generation diversity (Sec \ref{sec2}).
-To further preserve information learned from the source domain, we extend the cross-domain consistency loss (CDC loss) \cite{ojha2021few-shot-gan}, which is originally designed for generators, to regularize the target discriminator $D_t$ for higher generation quality (Sec \ref{sec1}).
-The target generator $G_t$ is trained to learn from the limited real samples and preserve the diversity provided by pre-trained source GAN models under the guidance of the target discriminator $D_t$.
+To further preserve information learned from source domains, we adapt the cross-domain consistency loss (CDC loss) \cite{ojha2021few-shot-gan}, which is originally designed for generators, to regularize the target discriminator $D_t$ for higher generation quality (Sec \ref{sec1}).
+The target generator $G_t$ is trained to learn from the limited real samples and preserve the diversity provided by pre-trained source GANs under the guidance of the target discriminator $D_t$.